replab/book/sphinx/reps/construction.md

 ## Trivial representation

 This representation always maps all group elements to the identity matrix.
-It can be constructed for any compact group.
+It can be constructed for any compact group using the [trivialRep](+replab.CompactGroup.trivialRep) method.
 One picks the field (`'R'` or `'C'`) and the dimension.

 ```{code-cell}